 D.I.V.I.N.E.
 Institute was incorporated in 1994.
 Aretta-Rie used a doctoral level

 Grantsmanship class as a tool to apply for a 501 (c) (3).
-Since, D.I.V.I.N.E. has become a premier vocabulary program for summer learning and partners with the Minnesota Office of Higher Education to receive scholarships to pay for the scholars who attend.
+Since, D.I.V.I.N.E. has become a premier vocabulary program for summer learning and partners with the

 Several parents and scholars began to ask Aretta-Rie to consider opening a school or boarding house.
 After much contemplation, Aretta-Rie purchased a home in Ramsey County for a group home and named it D.I.V.I.N.E.
 Intervention as a strategy to continue helping girls have fun under the auspices of education while discovering their passion.